omkar-here/AgriBot-Robotics/README.md

 ## Theme description
 Commercial harvesting necessitates expert labour.
 The picker must swiftly identify any ripe tomatoes on a plant, select them,pick and place them into basket all at the same time.
 This is labour for the employees as well as bad for the farm's overall efficiency.

-The aim is to train an AgriBot for picking tomatoes from a greenhouse environment and placing them into its basket.
+The aim is to train an AgriBot for picking tomatoes in a greenhouse environment and placing them into its basket.
 A total of 6 incremental tasks starting from the installation to the final solution to the problem are detailed here.

 ## Software Specifications
 We will use Gazebo simulator, a robotics simulator, where the simulated greenhouse and Agribot will dwell, the MoveIt Motion Planning Framework for controlling the Robotic Arm, and ROS for integrating the many parts of autonomy required in the solution.